 If you’re unwilling, then no problem.
 It simply means you’re happy with the way things are right now.
 But if you aren’t happy with the way things are and still spend like crazy, are unwilling to get smart about being a self-sufficient person, or aren’t willing to get up by 5am or stay up until 2am to work on your side hustle every single day, then you need to read my post about Dunning-Kruger to jolt yourself out of delusion.

 There’s one final benefit of being willing and able to do the dirty work.
 You instantly become incredibly attractive to a potential mate.
 Having enough money to provide for a family is one thing, but if you not only possess a can do attitude, but actually do as well, dare I say you become one of the most attractive people on the planet!

 Life is good being free.
 But you’ll only truly know how awesome being free is once you get there.
 Don’t look back and regret not doing the dirty work because you were too proud.
 Fixing a leaky toilet is just a metaphor for dealing with the inevitable crap life throws your way.
+If you don’t want to own physical real estate, then you can just invest hassle-free via real estate crowdfunding sites like RealtyShares.
 Make sure you’re not hating on an asset class because you’re envious of those who didn’t miss the boat.
 There’s always another opportunity somewhere!